xackery/quail/README.md

 Flag 814 found in timorous_lit.s3d/timorous_lit.wld/ fragID 13192 Flag 814 (0x32e) -- 0x02 0x04 0x08 0x20 0x100 0x200
 Max flag found: 2 0x02
 ===

+# Compiling WebAssembly API
+Quail can be compiled to WebAssembly to be used in the browser.
+To compile to WebAssembly, first install `tinygo` and then run:

+`GOOS=js GOARCH=wasm tinygo build --target wasm --gc leaking -o quail.wasm main_wasm.go`